 Stock up on Air Drying Clay: US readers / UK readers (aff links)

-2. You can also make these using salt dough!
+2. You can also make these using a salt dough recipe!
 Yes, salt dough.
 But remember that salt needs to dry a long time!

 Whilst I have your Attention